Gunvor Hofmo: Literary career

 Following the liberation of Norway in 1945, Hofmo traveled extensively.
 She was in Paris in the autumn of 1947 and in Brittany in the spring of 1950.
 She also made several trips to Copenhagen and also traveled to Stockholm, Amsterdam and London.
 She also wrote essays for publication, primarily in the daily newspaper Dagbladet.
 The topics included travel, Nordic poetry, and philosophical topics.
 Among her most noted contributions are a lengthy debate on the minimal daily cost of living a life barely out of penury in Paris and a treatise in defense of her poet colleague Olav Kaste (1902-1991).

 In 1953, she stopped publishing essays and instead concentrated on her poetry.
 Dagbladet published seven of her poems between 1952 and 1956.
 She published five poetry collections between 1946 and 1955.

 She was institutionalized at Gaustad Hospital, suffering from mental illness, characterized as schizophrenia, paranoid type, from 1955 to 1971, leading to what was known as her "16 years of silence."
 Following her discharge, she went into a period of considerable productivity, publishing fifteen poetry collections between 1971 and 1994.
 From 1977 to her death she never left her apartment at Simensbråten in Oslo.

 Personal life

 Gunvor Hofmo and Ruth Maier both characterized their relationship as unusually close and intimate.
 In her diary, Ruth Maier describes Gunvor Hofmo as her lover.

-In 1947, Hofmo moved in with another writer, Astrid Tollefsen (1897-1973) became one of the first Norwegians living in an openly lesbian relationship.
+In 1947, Hofmo moved in with another writer, Astrid Tollefsen (1897-1973) and became one of the first Norwegians living in an openly lesbian relationship.
 They continued to live and travel together until Hofmo was incapacitated and committed for her mental illness.